elastic/kibana/packages/kbn-i18n/README.md

 }),
 ```

-One more example with a placeholder:
+One more example with a parameter:

 ```js
 import { i18n } from '@kbn/i18n';